heera/ninja-tables/readme.txt

 We also have 3 most popular CSS libraries with unlimited color schema!
 The most featured styles of Ninja Tables are as follow.

+- SEO friendly, content of your Table picked up by search engines like google
 - Single Line Cells
 - Fixed Layout
 - Hover rows